bruntonspall/bruntonspall-site/source/_posts/2009-09-28-welcome-turning-30.markdown

 date: '2009-09-28 19:52:30 +0000'
 date_gmt: '2009-09-28 19:52:30 +0000'
 categories:
-- Technical
+- technical
 tags:
-- Django
+- django
-- The Guardian
+- the guardian
-- JQuery
+- jquery
-- Diary
+- diary
-- Fabric
+- fabric
-- Apache
+- apache
-- Nginx
+- nginx
-- WSGI
+- wsgi
 comments: []
 ---
 <p>Most people for their 30th birthday do something to recapture their youth.
 I went paintballing and created this site.</p>